14 Ways to Get Families to Respond to You on Care.com

 Follow up once you've sent an application.
-In the "My Messages" section, look in "Sent Items" and you can see all the emails you have sent out.
-If it's a job you're really interested in, send a follow-up message to see if they have hired anyone.
+In the "My Messages" section, look in "Sent Items" and you can see all the messages you've sent.
+If it's a job you're really interested in, send a follow-up message to see if they've hired anyone.
 Re-state why you're a good fit.
 You may just have gotten lost in the shuffle and this additional message now puts you at the top of their inbox.

 Want to see who has been checking your profile?
 One of the cool features about joining as a Premium Provider is that you can see who has viewed your profile.
 Maybe it's a member who has recently posted a job, which is all the more reason to reach out to them.

 Profiles with reviews rank higher in search results and get more attention from families.
 When you've completed a job for a family, ask them to write a review on Care.com.
 Both members and non-members can leave reviews for your amazing services.

 Read up on How to Get Reviews on Care.com

 Advertise your services beyond Care.com.
 With over 1 million members, you never know who's on the site or who's looking for help.
 Tweet your profile link on Twitter or mention on your Facebook profile that you're looking for a job, with a link to your profile.
 You can't promote yourself on the Care.com Fan page with your contact info, but you can definitely do so on your own Facebook page.
 You may have friends looking to hire someone through Care.com, who may not know that you're also on the site.